How to Tickle a Dog? – Itsaboutdog

 The base of the Tail is not a usually stimulated area on your dog’s body, which is why even a slight movement to brush its Tail can feel unfamiliar and make it feel ticklish.

-Ears, Chin and Nose
+Ears, Chin, and Nose

 Dogs are naturally aggressive creatures that are domesticated to keep as pets.
 Like other animals in the wild, they do not prefer to let humans touch their faces.
 In the case of pet dogs, you may notice that your dog squirms while getting its face groomed.